jbou-nahra/semgroup5/use cases md/use-case-22.md

 ## EXTENSIONS
 2. ** region does not  exist.**
    i.
-Data Analyst informs survey and census that this continent does  not exist or is not available.
+Data Analyst informs survey and census that this region does  not exist or is not available.

 3. ** Data does not exist for all countries  **
    i.
 Data analyst makes a report on all countries that are available, and advises that data is not available for all countries.